andyzhouty/Djask/docs/source/cli.rst

 Creating a new app
 ==================

-Djask CLI has a command ``djask createapp`` for you to quickly initialize a new app.
+Djask CLI has a command ``djask create-app`` for you to quickly initialize a new app.

 It receives an argument ``app_name`` which is the name of your app.